sass/sass/doc-src/SASS_CHANGELOG.md

   invalid according to the CSS string grammar.
 To include a newline in a string, use "\a" or "\a " as in CSS.

+* The subject selector operator, `!`, is deprecated and will produce a warning if used.
+The `:has()` selector should be used instead.

 ## 3.3.10 (Unreleased)

 * Properly encode URLs in sourcemaps.